belluccaz/belluccaz/README.md

 <h1 align="left">👋 Hi, visitor!</h1>

 <p align="left">
-I'm a developer committed to building efficient, scalable, and functional applications.
+I need your help to become a developer committed to building efficient, scalable, and functional applications.

-I'm studying Cybersecurity.
+I'm studying Cybersecurity to make it work.

-I work with a variety of technologies and architectures, always guided by best practices, strategic vision, and code ethics.
+I'm trying to do it with a variety of technologies and architectures, always guided by best practices, strategic vision, and code ethics.

 For me, systems need to function beyond logic: they must convey intent, truth, and real impact.
 </p>